livinghuang/chirpstack-gateway-mesh-custom/README.md

 ## License

-ChirpStack Gateway Mesh is distributed under the MIT license.
-See also [LICENSE](https://github.com/chirpstack/chirpstack-gateway-mesh/blob/master/LICENSE).
+This project is distributed under the MIT license.
+See [LICENSE](https://github.com/chirpstack/chirpstack-gateway-mesh/blob/master/LICENSE) for details.